Where in the Quran Does It Say Music Is Haram?

 FAQs

-Is there a specific Quran verse that says music is haram?
+Is there a specific Quran verse number that bans music?

 Why do some Muslims say music is haram if the Quran doesn't say so?